Unmask06/PIPSIM/help.md

   - **Sheet Name:** Allows users to select the sheet name from the Excel file.
   - **Model Options:** Provides options to create a model from scratch or populate an existing model.
   - **Submit:** Submits the selected options and creates or populates the model.
+  - **Refer the list of available components:** Provides a list of available components for reference.
+  - **Create Excel with flowline parameters:** Creates an Excel file with selected flowline parameters.

 ## **Update Conditions Frame:**
 - **Description:** This frame allows users to copy flowline data from a source model to all models in a specified folder.